CodeKiwi/votejosh2020/pages/contact.md

 title: Contact
 permalink: /contact/
 ---
-Please feel free to get in touch if you have any opportunities you'd like to discuss
+Please feel free to get in touch.
+I am happy to provide feedback or advice on ideas or discuss potential partnerships, projects or opportunities.
+Please no recruiters.